abenz1267/related/README.md

 ## Usage

+!!
+You can use either _.json or _.yaml for configuration files !!

 Place a "(.)related.json" file in your project folder.
 You can also place `<file>.json` files in the `.related` folder.
 Wherever you like.
 Paths should be relative to the `.related` or `config/related` folder though.
 Type and group names can't be ambiguous, Related will check this on start.

 Splitting into multiple config files can help with organization.